edgi-govdata-archiving/wayback/README.md

 * Many domains update their "Last Updated" date at random.
 Again, cutting these out would help.
 * Many pages contain user-invisible changes which, for now at least, are not interesting to us

 [The archives directory of this repo](./archives) contains a number of examples.
 Filenames starting with `falsepos-` are paradigmatic cases for filter design.
-Filenames starging with `truepos` areexamples of changes we actually care about.
-Obviously filters will need to be tested against real datasets at some point; we hope to make those available soon.
+Filenames starting with `truepos` are examples of changes we actually care about.
+Obviously filters will need to be tested against real datasets at some point.
+We hope to make those available soon.

 Current materials:
 * [versionista-outputter](https://github.com/edgi-govdata-archiving/versionista-outputter)